HomeMy WebLinkAbout1932-07-26 487

 has voted money for the construction of a water main in

-Nast Street and the Board felt that the main should be placed
+Meat Street and the Board felt that the main should be placed

 the layout of the street.
 It was not proposed that any East St.

-construction of the street would-be done for many years* relocation.
+construction of the street would be done for many years. relocation.

 property, and did not believe it was necessary to make such